dream-lab/goffish_v3/hama/README.md

    General format of running goffish-hama job:

     ```
-   hama jar goffish-hama-3.1-jar-with-dependencies.jar in.dream_lab.goffish.sample.XXXJob properties-file input-path output-path
+   hama JobClass properties-file input-path output-path
     ```

     where input-path and output-path is the path of the graph in HDFS and path of the  output in HDFS, 	respectively and properties-file is local file used for loading properties of job; e.g:

     ```
-   hama jar goffish-hama-3.1-jar-with-dependencies.jar in.dream_lab.goffish.sample.DefaultJob ConnectedComponents.properties facebook_graph fbout
+   hama in.dream_lab.goffish.sample.DefaultJob ConnectedComponents.properties facebook_graph fbout
     ```
    Output and logs can be found at $HAMA_HOME/logs/tasklogs/job_id/

 5. **Writing custom application**

-   Your application has to extend AbstractSubgraphComputation.java and implement the compute function.
+   Your application has to extend [AbstractSubgraphComputation.java](https://github.com/dream-lab/goffish_v3/blob/master/api/src/main/java/in/dream_lab/goffish/api/AbstractSubgraphComputation.java) and implement the compute function.
 The job configuration (equivalent of driver class in MapReduce)  can be written in the form of properties file or as a Java class.
-See DefaultJob.java and ConnectedComponents.properties for more details.
+See [DefaultJob.java](https://github.com/dream-lab/goffish_v3/blob/master/hama/v3.1/src/main/java/in/dream_lab/goffish/job/DefaultJob.java) and [ConnectedComponents.properties](https://github.com/dream-lab/goffish_v3/blob/master/hama/v3.1/src/main/java/in/dream_lab/goffish/job/ConnectedComponents.properties) for more details.

    Add the following dependencies to your project in pom.xml: